-- 1. Press the ON control and release it. - 2.
-Accelerate to the desired speed.
+- 4. Press and release ON.

+- 5. Accelerate to the desired speed.

-- 3. Press the SET + control and release it. - 4.
-Take your foot off the accelerator pedal. - 5.
-The indicator (5) light (if equipped) on the instrument cluster will turn on.
+- 6. Press and release SET +.

+- 7. Take your foot off the accelerator pedal.

+- 8. The indicator (5) light (if equipped) on the instrument cluster will turn on.

 Note:

 - Vehicle speed may vary momentarily when driving up and down a steep hill. - If the vehicle speed increases above the set speed on a downhill, you may want to apply the brakes to reduce the speed. - If the vehicle speed decreases more than 10 mph (16 km/h) below your set speed on an uphill, your speed control will disengage.